Immune Globulin Injection (IM)

 - If you have a latex allergy, talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with immune globulin injection (IM) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with immune globulin injection (IM) may either raise the chance of an infection or make the vaccine not work as well.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.